Belle de Fontenay

 Belle de Fontenay is a small fingerling potato variety with yellow skin and yellow flesh.
 This heirloom variety was released in France in 1885.

 This variety has a firm, waxy texture and is suitable for salads and soup.
 This variety has a long shaped tuber with a shallow eye depth and smooth skin.
-The colour of the base of the light sprout is blue, the maturity is first early, the flowers are a blue violet colour and there are no berries on the plant of this species.
+The colour of the base of the light sprout is blue, the maturity is early maincrop, the flowers are a blue violet colour and there are no berries on the plant of this species.